Maartje Stapel is a dutch fine artist based in Amsterdam.

-Her surroundings, her daily life, a woman in red at the corner of the street, a white wall in a museum, a friend who asks her why she cries so easily.
+Maartje’s inspiration is the mundane.
+Her life, her surroundings, the news, a woman in red at the corner of the street, a white wall in a museum, a friend who asks her why she cries so easily.
+The mundane in expression, expression in the mundane.

 Maartje Stapel lives and works in Amsterdam, The Netherlands.